miwurster/miwurster/resume.md

     end: "12/2022",
     location: "Berlin, Germany - Remote",
     description: `
-Part of the research project PlanQK.
-Designed and built the PlanQK Platform prototype helping quantum value chain players to develop, operate, and monetize quantum services.
+While the company was a core member of the PlanQK research project, I took on a leading role of designing and developing the prototype of the PlanQK Platform, which enables stakeholders in the quantum value chain to develop, operate, and monetize quantum services.
+This initial phase laid the groundwork for the platform's evolution, incorporating advanced cloud services, containerization, and continuous delivery practices to facilitate a platform that is able to run quantum applications and services in a secure and scalable manner.
+Apart from that, I provided technical leadership, guiding and mentoring team members while overseeing the platform's technical architecture and design to ensure scalability, security, and maintainability.
 `,
   },
   {